TheHagueUniversity/skillslab-sprint-2-fellygoh/README.md

 # skillslab-sprint-2-fellygoh

+2 files respectively.
-Travelling blog
+- Travelling blog for final assignment
-5 page project
+- Progress of learning from Lynda.com